dtkienIT/anime-buddy-3d-compansion/docs/memory-qa-report.md

 - Final state re-enabled memory and left only `userName` active.
 - Disabled-memory `/api/chat` emitted `memory-disabled;dur=0` with zero memory DB timings.

-Remaining caveats:
+Current caveats:

-- Formal 5-run memory performance benchmark is still pending.
+- The later formal 5-run benchmark passed: memory wall p95 was 497 ms, with 0 timeouts and 0 fallbacks.
+See `test-results/browser/memory/memory-benchmark-final.json`.
-- Live remote Supabase timings were variable; several memory subqueries reached the 700 ms retrieval budget.
+- Remote Supabase timings remain variable and should continue to be monitored even though the measured run met the 700 ms budget.
 - The browser probe validates active memory state via public API, not hidden inactive/audit rows.

 ---